sstelfox/stelfox.net/content/knowledge_base/brewing/steam_mashing.md

 The computer could measure the temp before and then watch it until it drops the right amount.

-Now… how much energy are we putting into heating the water ?
+Now... how much energy are we putting into heating the water ?

 19L x 2.2 = 41.8 pounds.
 The temp rise will be 240-60F = 180 btu/lb.
 So 41.8 x
 180 = 7524 btu.
 1 KWhr is 3412 btu/hr so 2.2 KW Hr of power or about 20 cents